sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### Step 5.1 Explore Data

-In the Set Up lab, we already created and loaded data into the ORDER_HEADER tables.
+In the Setup lab, we already created and loaded data into the ORDER_HEADER tables.
 Now we can run a few queries and review some information to get familiar with it.
 ```sql
 -- Lab 5
 -- Set lab context